 Don’t immediately bin the old way and everything associated with it as soon as the ink is dry on the agreement.
 If the technology doesn’t fulfill its promises, make sure you have a backup plan to lean on.

-Step 5: If You Don’t Measure It, It Doesn’t Exist.
+If You Don’t Measure It, It Doesn’t Exist

 It’s important to make sure you measure the effectiveness of tools you’re using to meet your objectives:

-- Look at all the metrics.
 It is of utmost importance to start your program with all the correct KPIs and measurement frameworks in place before going forward.
 This is specifically true of any category or tool aimed at internal processes.
-Having an idea of your current processes (timing, difficulty and efficiency) is paramount for later benchmarking.
+Having an idea of your current processes (timing, difficulty, and efficiency) is paramount for later benchmarking.

-Change isn’t easy for anyone but if you have clients that are tech-phobic, being sensitive to these most common concerns can help you convince them the technology is exactly what they need to be more productive and grow their event.
+Change isn’t easy for anyone but if you have clients or a boss that are tech-phobic, being sensitive to these most common concerns can help you convince them the technology is exactly what they need to be more productive and grow their event.

 Below, we’ve listed some of the most common fears event planners’ clients have relating to event technology and how to assuage them.

 It’s highly likely that any technology applied to events will be used in conjunction with other technology or software.
 The prospect of difficult, time-costly data transfers can be very off-putting for clients, especially if the data has to be manipulated between applications.

 - keyboard_arrow_right Make sure your new event technology integrates well with software that your client is already using.